Introduction#

 To address the above problems, the industry has proposed various technical solutions.

-• Due to the resource consumption of PoW, many chains have adopted the PoS (Proof of Stake) mechanism, such as EOS's DPoS and Ethereum's recent PoS upgrade, which have become more mature.
+- Due to the resource consumption of PoW, many chains have adopted the PoS (Proof of Stake) mechanism, such as EOS's DPoS and Ethereum's recent upgrade to PoS, which have become more mature.

-• To overcome the limitations of underlying chains, the development has gradually shifted from building separate chains for individual applications, similar to Bitcoin, to building ÐApps using smart contracts.
+- To solve the limitations of underlying chains, the development has gradually shifted from building separate chains for individual applications, similar to Bitcoin, to building ÐApps using smart contracts.

-• To address performance limitations, Bitcoin Cash has increased block capacity, EOS has increased TPS (transactions per second) capacity (claiming millions of TPS), and Ethereum has implemented sharding to process on-chain transactions in parallel.
+- To address performance limitations, Bitcoin Cash has increased block capacity, EOS has increased TPS (Transactions Per Second), and Ethereum has implemented sharding to process on-chain transactions in parallel.

-• In terms of cross-chain technology, hash locking (hash time-locked contracts) has been applied in Bitcoin and Algorand projects, and there are also solutions such as notaries and relay chains.
+- In terms of cross-chain technology, hash locking has been applied in Bitcoin and Algorand projects, and there are also solutions such as notaries and relay chains.

 Cosmos Blockchain Framework#